 If you want to get started as a virtual assistant, and you’re a go-getter looking to bootstrap your way to success, this is an eBook you can’t afford to miss.

-The Bootstrap VA is a great book to invest in (only $12.99) to learn how to become a virtual assistant from home.
+The Bootstrap VA is a great book to invest in (only $9.99 on Amazon at the time of this post) to learn how to become a virtual assistant from home.
 It was well worth my money.
 I’ve learned, implemented, and enjoyed the process of going through it.
 And as Lisa mentioned in her description, when purchasing the ebook you get access to another great resource, a closed Facebook group where you can interact with other virtual assistants of varying levels.
 Lots of great information to learn there!
 You really can’t go wrong by getting this ebook.